spencerharris63/FlexNav/README.md

 ---

-## JavaScipt Preview and Review - Boulevards de Paris
+## JavaScript Preview & Review - Boulevards de Paris

 <!-- See `other/ARRAYS.js` (use Quokka extension for VS Code). -->